planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 Attributes if higher and better suited for the task.
-For example, a *Royal Fencing Instructor* could use their <span class="smallcaps">Focus</span> instead of <span class="smallcaps">Poise</span> when wielding a light sword, or in place of their <span class="smallcaps">Nature</span> when scolding their dilettante students.
-Being able to rely on more than one Attribute to do something also helps when one of them is Strained or otherwise lowered by circumstance.
+For example, a *Royal Fencing Instructor* could use their <span class="smallcaps">Focus</span> instead of <span class="smallcaps">Nature</span> when wielding a light sword.
+Being able to rely on more than one Attribute to do something really helps when one of them is Strained or otherwise hindered by circumstance.

-Assume that characters are generally competent and may use half of their
-<span class="smallcaps">Focus</span> pool even for tasks unrelated to
+Assume that characters are generally competent and may use their FOCUS pool even for tasks unrelated to their Descriptor, but at double the Difficulty.
-their Descriptor.
 For example, a very skilled Carpenter *could* pilot a plane, if poorly.
-Some tasks are impossible regardless of <span class="smallcaps">Focus</span>, of course.
+Some tasks are impossible regardless of FOCUS, of course.

 A character has only one <span class="smallcaps">Focus</span> but may take several Backgrounds  for variety.